-Morocco reported that comprehensive legislation is in place for agricultural pesticides, but that this is not the case for PHPs (2).
-Its Ministry of Health has tackled this constraint by drafting laws and decrees governing PHPs and is exploring the establishment of one central body covering all pesticides.
+Jordan, Morocco and Sudan reported on recent progress in pesticide management.
+Morocco reported that comprehensive legislation is in place for agricultural pesticides, but that this is not the case for PHPs.
+The Ministry of Health has tackled this constraint by drafting law and decrees governing PHPs and is exploring the establishment of one central body covering all pesticides.
 A number of recent advances have been made, particularly in policy-making, training and implementation on integrated vector management, insecticide resistance monitoring and establishing a national database on insecticide resistance, training on pesticide management, and disposal of obsolete DDT.
 Sudan reported recent developments in integrated vector management, insecticide resistance monitoring and obsolete pesticide inventories, but noted that national policy, legislation and registration on PHP management needs updating.
-Jordan highlighted the problem of high pesticide use for house fly control, which is a major issue in poor rural areas that practice animal husbandry.
+Jordan highlighted the problem of high pesticide use in house fly control, which is a major issue in poor rural areas that practice animal husbandry.